 Shared Struggles; Common Questions

-For SaaS vendors and traditional companies beginning the transition to the Cloud, the usual beginning inquiry is: What are other SaaS/Cloud companies doing about Customer Support?
+For SaaS vendors and traditional software companies alike, there is a very appropriate curiosity: What are other companies doing about Customer Support?
 Other questions quickly follow:

 - Where and how should we properly set the customers’ expectations about Support responsiveness and quality?